-Name(s) and

-organisation(s) of the professional(s)

-providing supporting

-evidence

-Privacy and Data Prote etion:

-Your personal data is being used by the School and LA for the purposes of an application for admission to school.
-We

-undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm by signing below that you give your

-consent to the School and LA using your personal data as outlined in our privacy notice.
-You have the right to

-withdraw your consent at any time.

-If you wish to withdraw consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the LA's

-Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
-For further information

-about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
+Full name of child Date of birth Tick the box below if you believe there is an exceptional social or medical need to attend this school.
+Children who have an exceptional social or medical need which means they should this school rather than any other or whose parents have such a need.
+Your application be supported by evidence, for example from a medical specialist or social worker, of the and why it means the child needs to attend this school. n must Is supporting evidence attached?
+Yes / No What is the supporting evidence?
 I confirm that I have submitted a LA Common Application Form.

-Applicant's name Date

-Please sign here
+Your name Date Please sign here This form should be scanned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Green Lane, Beaford, Winkleigh, Devon, EX19 8LJ Privacy and Data Protection: Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
+Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notices, by signing below.
+You have the right to withdraw your consent at any time.
+Should you wish to withdraw consent, please contact the Admissions Team at admission@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data Protection Officer for School or LA.